Teaching Beyond the Gender Binary in the University Classroom

 Other gender affirming practices include:

-- Only call roll or read the class roster aloud after providing students with an opportunity to share their requested name and pronouns.
+- Only call roll or read the class roster aloud after providing students with an opportunity to share their requested name and pronouns, and what they care to disclose to the class.

-- Allow students to self-identify the name they go by and their gender pronouns.
+- Allow students to self-identify the name and pronouns they prefer.

 - Set a tone of respect the first day of class as part of the course expectations and connect this discussion with honoring one another’s requested names and pronouns.